'They're like sharks': VCU uses second-half run to knockout Richmond, continue A-10 ascension

-As the red and blue thunder sticks permeating the student section led the UR faithful in a roar of approval about midway through the second half of Friday's 90th Capital City Classic, it was gut-check time for visiting VCU.
+As the red and blue thunder sticks permeating the student section led the UR faithful in a roar of approval about midway through the second half Friday, it was gut-check time for visiting VCU.

-The Rams had led since early in the first half, but Richmond cut the deficit to 53-49 after senior wing Tyler Burton hit a 3 from the top of the key.
+The Rams had led since early in the first half, but Richmond cut the deficit to 53-49 after senior wing Tyler Burton hit a 3-pointer from the top of the key.
 Spiders fans smelled a comeback.
-The 9,000-plus in attendance, a raucous sellout crowd, had reached their maximum decibel level.
+The 7,200-plus in attendance, a raucous sellout crowd at the Robins Center, had reached their maximum decibel level.

 Then VCU junior point guard Ace Baldwin drove the lane and kicked to sophomore guard Jayden Nunn for a catch-and-shoot 3 from the left wing.